 Tour generously sponsored and organized by Brand Associates.

-A guided tour visits works representing dialogue in painting and sculpture, from 1 to 2 p.m.
-A concert features the California String Quartet performing works of the early and late Romantic period, by Schubert and Hindesmith, from 5 to 6 p.m.
-Both are included with museum admission of $12 for adults, $9 for seniors, free for members, students and guests 18 and younger.
+A guided tour visits works of 18th century French art, from Rococo to revolution, from 1 to 2 p.m., included with museum admission of $12 for adults, $9 for seniors, free for members, students and guests 18 and younger.